 In contrast, China is heavily investing in the infrastructure needed for large numbers of international visitors.
 For instance, Beijing Daxing Airport is set to be the largest airport in the world when it opens in 2019 and Guangzhou’s new airport has expanded to accommodate 100 million passengers annually.

-Canada, does not stay too behind having a GDP of 1.2% the same as the worlds tourist expenditure of percentage GDP in 2016.
+Canada does not stay too behind having a GDP of 1.2% the same as the worlds tourist expenditure of percentage GDP in 2016.
 The change in the amount of tourist of expenditure of tourists in the last two years.
-Canada made it to the 7th position with a 10.5% of change in tourists expenditure.
+Canada made it to the 7th position with 10.5% of the change in tourists expenditure.

 UHY studied 34 countries around the world, looking at spending by tourists (including travel to the country) in the past two years as a percentage of that country’s GDP.